eth-cscs/stackinator/readme.md

 # Spack Stack Builder

-A tool for building a scientific software stack from a receipe for vClusters on CSCS' Alps infrastructure.
+A tool for building a scientific software stack from a recipe for vClusters on CSCS' Alps infrastructure.

 ## Bootstrapping
 Use the `bootstrap.sh` script to install the necessary dependencies.